Sh1butani/Sh1butani/README.md

 Python Developer
 ----------------

 I've been learning to code for 1 year after switching careers.
-Backend development attracted me because of its wide opportunities for creativity and innovation
+Backend development attracted me because of its wide opportunities for creativity and innovation.

 * 🌍  I'm based in Moscow
 * 📄  Know about my experiences <a href="https://hh.ru/applicant/resumes/view?resume=545f6a66ff0cf1e0f60039ed1f435641323257" target="_blank">CV</a>